Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

 Learn more about corporations VOTING to rewrite our laws.

 Macquarie Group Limited is a publicly-traded (ASX:MQG) for-profit global investment bank that describes itself as “a global provider of banking, financial, advisory, investment and funds management services.”
 Part of the international business, Macquarie Infrastructure Company, LLC, is a Delaware, Maryland limited liability company that is publicly traded in the United States (NYSE: MIC).
 The investment banking service and its numerous subsidiaries are involved in privatization of government assets across the board, including: toll roads, airports and airport related infrastructure, bulk liquid storage, ports, communications, media, electricity and gas distribution, water utilities, renewable energy, and rail and ferry assets across 25 countries.
-The international group had revenues of $6.7 billion in the fiscal year ending March 31, 2013.
-The U.S. LLC had revenues of over $1 billion in the fiscal year ending December 31, 2012.
-On May 2, 2013, Macquarie Group announced a net profit of $846.8 million for ordinary shareholders, up 17 percent since March of 2012.
+According to its 2015 Annual Report, Macquarie's investment bank attained $359 billion (A$486 billion) in assets under management as of March 31, 2015.
+The group posted a net profit of $1.18 billion (A$1.6 billion) in its latest report, up 27 percent since March of 2014.

 According to a 2009 report by the non-profit research group U.S. PIRG on the privatization of toll roads:

 - "Road privatization is a growing issue in the United States as politicians and transportation officials grapple with budget shortfalls.
 Toll road privatization takes two forms: the lease of existing toll roads to private operators and the construction of new roads by private entities.
 In both instances, private investors are granted the right to raise and collect toll revenue, a right that can amount to billions of dollars in profits for the shareholders.